-NASA, FL — Jeanette Kurtz of Orlando, Florida had finally landed her dream job 3 years ago working for the National Aeronautical Space Agency (NASA) working as a computer audio/visual design specialist.
+NASA, FL — Jeanette Kurtz of Orlando, Florida, had finally landed her dream job three years ago working for the National Aeronautical Space Agency (NASA) working as a computer audio/visual design specialist.
 She had done everything the right way.
 She studied computer-generated imagery or CGI at Florida State University and graduated at the top of her class.
-However early this week, she and 15 other visual designers were laid off from NASA’s secretive Department of Information and replaced by a Supercomputer running IBM’s new Watson operating system.
+However, early this week, she and 15 other visual designers were laid off from NASA’s secretive Department of Information and replaced by a Supercomputer running IBM’s new Watson operating system.

 Of course, this recent announcement in NASA’s “Flat Earth Deception Divisions,” as it’s called by people who believe the Earth is flat and not a globe, has further provided additional “evidence” to those who maintain once was a fringe and frankly antiquated theory.

 In declaring that “NASA imagery is fake,” Philadelphia, PA resident and flat earth practitioner Jim Orzman told Gish Gallop he doesn’t believe man ever landed on the moon.
-He questioned why no legitimate photos – only CGI composites – of a round earth exist.
+He questioned why no legitimate photos – only CGI composites – of round Earth exist.

-According to a NASA spokesperson, the agency doesn’t acknowledge that the clandestine Department of Information actually exists, but she did comment that they were in the process of downsizing certain operations given the recent budget proposal which is being floated by the Trump Administration.
+According to a NASA spokesperson, the agency doesn’t acknowledge that the clandestine Department of Information exists.
+Still, she did comment that they were in the process of downsizing certain operations given the recent budget proposal, which is being floated by the Trump Administration.